Lessons Learned When Trying to Move All the XM Cloud Furniture

 return <INTERNALLayout layoutData={layoutData} headLinks={headLinks} />

-There were also many other minor changes all over the repo.
+There were also many other minor changes spread throughout the repository.

 "workspaces": [